 If you are always feeling overwhelmed or find that your mind is full of chatter, learning to be still can help.
 Here is a resource that is helping people all over the world find peace, clarity and guidance.
 Be Still and Know that I am God meditation CD and downloads.
 This resource will help you to feel God’s love and presence as you partner on your vision together.

 If past failures, regret, or judgments are literally weighing you down physically and emotionally, and keeping you stuck, you need to let them go so that you can move forward.
-Here’s a great resource to help: Let it Go – 10 Meditative Affirmations to Let Go and Let God.
+Here’s a great resource to help: A Prayer for Letting Go and cut #5 from my Let it Go CD called Letting Go that you can download for free.